SamLaw2198/the_american_wars/source/ryan_dille/page2.rst

 the operation a crusade in which, "we will accept nothing less than full victory."
 During this battle more than 5000 ships and 13,000 aircraft supported the soldiers on the ground during the invasion.
-More than 9,000 allied soldiers were killed or wounded, but his led to more than 100,000 soldiers to begin recontrolling Europe and defeating Hitler’s troops.
+More than 9,000 allied soldiers were killed or wounded, but this lead to more than 100,000 soldiers to begin taking Europe and defeating Hitler’s troops.

 Significance of the D-Day Invasion